code-423n4/2023-08-shell-findings/data/Mirror-Q.md

+## Timestamp reliability on L2
+Timestamp information on Arbitrum can be less reliable than on mainnet.
+As mentioned in [Uniswap docs](https://docs.uniswap.org/concepts/protocol/oracle#optimism):
+> The `block.timestamp` of these blocks, however, reflect the `block.timestamp` of the last L1 block ingested by the Sequencer.
 ## Redundant code
 - `a` and `b` are the results of the square root.
 Thus, their values won't be less than 0, making the check `if(a < 0 && b < 0)` redundant.
   ```js